lucky-wolf/DW2-XL/README.md

 - Bug fix: Endgame terraforming techs connected to ultimate terraforming
 - Bug fix: I-Stealth countermeasures are now better than their stealth predecessors
 - Bug fix: Gravitic Singularity Creation and Extreme Gravitic Control are now available for Teekans and Haakonish from their their racial tech lines

+### v1.9.0
+- Updated to use beta game engine 1.0.9.8
+- Bug Fix: ecm & eccm max out at 30% now
+- Upgraded to use new fleet templates

 ### v1.8.6
 - Balance: redid the construction tech tree to make specialized ships available sooner